• Skip to primary navigation

 Notes

-Using your hands to mix and knead the dough (if you don't have a stand mixer with a dough hook): I have made this cake so many times just by hand.
+Use your hands to mix and knead the dough (if you don't have a stand mixer with a dough hook: I have made this cake so many times just by hand.
 Note that the dough feels sticky when the butter is thoroughly worked in with the rest of the ingredients.
 So that's something to keep in mind.
 It's best to use a spatula to remove any bits from your hands.

-Rising the dough batter: this batter won't double in size like regular bread dough.
+Rising the dough batter: This batter won't double in size like regular bread dough.
 But it will increase by a couple of inches.
 The resting time will also add air to the bake, resulting in a nice baked cake crust.

-Figs and walnuts: this cake is best when dried figs and walnuts are chopped into small pieces.
+Figs and walnuts: This yeast cake is best when dried figs and walnuts are chopped into small pieces.
 You can use either black mission or Smyrna figs. Just ensure they are sweet and still moist inside with their distinctive seeds and have not already dried out—which can happen if not properly stored in an airtight container or well-sealed bag.

-Make a more bread-like cake (variation): use only half of the sugar and add ⅓ more walnuts and figs. Before placing the cake dough in the oven, sprinkle it with dried thyme leaves ( alternatively, work in a few freshly chopped thyme leaves, about 2 to 3 tablespoons, into the batter).
+Make a more bread-like dried fig cake (variation): use only half of the sugar and add ⅓ more walnuts and figs. Before placing the cake dough in the oven, sprinkle it with dried thyme leaves ( alternatively, work in a few freshly chopped thyme leaves, about 2 to 3 tablespoons, into the batter).
 You can also use bread flour for this variation.
-This bread-like cake will have just a hint of sweetness and tastes excellent, served with sweet-spicy preserves or apple butter.
+This bread-like cake will have just a hint of sweetness and tastes excellent, served with sweet-spicy preserves, compote, or apple butter.
 The thyme adds a beautiful aroma and pleasant flavor.

 Storage: If stored in an airtight container, this cake keeps well for five days at room temperature.
 You can also store any leftovers in the freezer for two or three months.
-If stored in the freezer, it is best to slice it into individual pieces, wrap them in parchment paper and then store them in a container.
+If stored in the freezer, it is best to slice it into individual pieces, wrap them in parchment paper, and then store them in a container.
 Defrost by letting it sit at room temperature for a bit.
 I like to pop the slices in a toaster (or microwave for a few seconds).

 If you want to use freshly compressed instead of active dry yeast, double the amount of yeast the recipe calls for, crumble it and let it soften in ¼ cup of lukewarm water with sugar.
 Allow it to bubble and get foamy before you proceed.